Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 We’ve got answers for you below.
 And if you still can’t find what you’re looking for, you can get in touch here.

 Running Down Dementia is an award-winning virtual running challenge from Alzheimer's Research UK and parkrun, supported by Garmin.
-We're challenging you to run 100km (Pioneer), 300km (Epic) or a distance of your choice (Maverick) and raise £100 for cutting-edge dementia research.
+This year, we’re launching our winter version of Running Down Dementia for the very first time and challenging you to pound those pavements come rain or shine.
+Run 100km (Pioneer), 300km (Epic) or a distance of your choice (Maverick) and raise £100 for cutting-edge dementia research.

-Running Down Dementia runs from 1 March to 31 August and you can complete your challenge in any way throughout this time.
+Winter Running Down Dementia runs from 1 November to 31 January and you can complete your challenge in any way throughout this time.

-If you raise £200 you’ll receive a free Alzheimer’s Research UK neckwarmer and if you raise £400 you’ll receive a free Running Down Dementia running top - or if you can’t wait, you can buy one by clicking on the links!
+If you raise £100you’ll receive a free Alzheimer’s Research UK neckwarmer and if you raise £200 you’ll receive a free Running Down Dementia running top - or if you can’t wait, you can buy one by clicking on the links!